nikcleju/IT_LectureNotes/content/IT/SourceCoding.myst.md

 We introduce another set of useful definitions regarding the codeword structure.

-A code is:
+A code can be:

 - **non-singular**: all codewords are different
-- **uniquely decodable**: for any received sequence of symbols, there is only one corresponding sequence of messages
-  - i.e. no sequence of messages produces the same sequence of symbols
+- **uniquely decodable**: no two sequences of messages translate to the same sequence of symbols
-  - i.e. there is never a confusion at decoding
+  - i.e. there is never a confusion at decoding: there can be only one sequence of messages corresponding to a given sequence of symbols

 - **instantaneous** (also known as **prefix-free**): no codeword is prefix to another code
   - A **prefix** = a codeword which is the beginning of another codeword